chisui/dakka/thesis/main.md

 The first issue can be solved by adding the Actor type to `ActorContext` as a type parameter.

-The second and third issue are a little trickier to resolve.
 To be able to send a message in a type safe way, we need to retain the Actor type.
 If we would make the Actor type explicit in the `WriterT` type though, we would only be able to send messages to Actors of that exact type.
 Luckily there is a way to get both.
 Using the language extension `ExistentialQuantification` we can capture the Actor type with a constructor without exposing it.